 The Tower Of God Season 2 opening and ending have not yet been announced.

 The Tower of God anime is streaming exclusively on Crunchyroll.
-The Tower Of God Season 1 anime premiered on April 3, and (assuming no delays caused by the SARS-COV-2 coronavirus pandemic) the finale, Tower Of God Episode 13, will be streaming online in June.
+The Tower Of God Season 1 anime premiered on April 3.
+The finale, Tower Of God Episode 13, was streaming online on June 24, 2020.

 Updated May 6, 2020: Added Crunchyroll interview.